IBM/kube101/workshop/Lab0/README.md

    **Note:** If you have a federated ID, use `bx login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

+Once you are all set up you can move straight on to [Lab 1](../Lab1/README.md)